Skip to main content

 Common

-• Injection site irritation Mild redness or discomfort at subcutaneous injection site
+• Injection site irritation: Mild redness or discomfort at a subcutaneous injection site

 Uncommon